The Helper’s High

 1. Avoid doing things that might make others in your house feel bad.

-You might for example, because you are focused inwardly, not realise that you are leaving things around the house for others to clean up.
+If you are focused inwardly, you might not realise the impact your actions are having on those around you.
+For example, imagine that you are leaving things around the house for others to clean up.
 This might make others in your house feel bad, because they are trying hard to make the house feel like a nice place to be.
 Sometimes service to others is about not doing something, and this is a great place to start.

 2. Ask others how they are feeling